 In England, she met the poet and husband to be, ed Hughes, whom she married in 1960.
 The marriage lasted for only two years before it broke apart and Sylvia moved with her two children to a flat in London.
 During her marriage to Hughes, her first book of poetry was published.
 'Colossus' only began to show the extent of her talent that would be seen in her work later on.

 On February 11, 1963, Plath was found dead.
-She killed herself by locking herself in the kitchen and placing her head in the gas stove.
+She died by suicide.
 After her death, Plath left some of the most powerful and haunting poetry to this day, showing to the rest of the world the true person inside.
 She showed her physical and mental pain in such a way that it was almost tactile, and, posthumously, she became one of the greatest poets of the century.

 Page created on 2/4/2003 12:00:00 AM